Trofogol/_ts-api-template/README.md

 # API server template project for TypeScript

-## Work in progress, the Readme below is a copy form the other template

-Level: beginner

 This is a template file layout for TypeScript API server project.
 It contains prepared config files for typescript, git and Microsoft VS Code editor to jumpstart any development.
 It also has certain modules to make a server work.